-BEFORE YOU BEGIN

-Let us offer a few words of encouragement.
-You may be a little intimidated by the prospect of assembling your new loom - perhaps you don't consider yourself very mechanical or are afraid you'll make some horrendous, irremediable error that will finally prove to the world that you are a complete technical incompetent.
+BEFORE YOU BEGIN Let us offer a few words of encouragement.
+You may be a little intimidated by the prospect of assembling your new loom - perhaps you don't consider yourself very mechanical or are afraid you'll make some horrendous, irremediable error that will finally prove to the world that you are a complete techni- cal incompetent.
 Relax; you do many things in your daily life that are more complicated and technically challenging than the thing you're about to do.
-If at any point you become disoriented, unsure, or outright confused, call us (our dime by the way) at 888 893-0913.
+If at any point you become disoriented, unsure, or outright confused, call us at 530 893- 4915.
 We're here to help.
-If you're nervous that you might be asking a dumb question, console yourself with the knowledge that with absolute certainty someone else has already asked it.
+If you're nervous that you might be asking a dumb question, console yourself with the knowl- edge that with absolute certainty someone else has already asked it.
 The only dumb question, of course, is the one not asked.
 Besides, we know you're brilliant - you bought an AVL!
 There is a definite advantage in assembling your own loom.
 You'll come to know it very well, sooner than you otherwise would, and the better you know your loom, the better you'll be able to use and maintain it.
+Tools: First, you'll need tools: Hammer Socket Wrench with 1/2", 7/16", and 9/16" sockets.
+Large Bladed Screwdriver Medium Phillips Screwdriver Large Phillips Screwdriver Scissors Crescent Wrench Occasional Extra Pair of Hands Packed with your hardware are a few additional tools that you may not have.
+They'll be there when you need them.
+Once you've gathered your tools, open all the boxes and lay the contents out just as you find them.
+Please DO NOT re- move the tape from any of the components until we tell you .
+Please, too, leave the hardware bags unopened until they are required.
+Clear away all your packing materials - they'll just be in the way.
+It's best if you keep your work area as orga- nized and free of clutter as possible.
+You'll need a space about 5' x 5' to assemble your loom.
+In addition, a conveniently located desk or table will come in very handy for several of the operations.